canonical/ubuntu-frame/README.md

 * `config=<options for the shell>`
 * `display=<options for display layout>`

-The configuration options are described in detail in [REFERENCE.md](REFERENCE.md)
+The configuration options are described in detail in [the Ubuntu Frame reference](https://mir-server.io/docs/reference).

 ## Development